KingdomsCrusade/kc-mod-bot/README.md

 ![Banner](https://i.imgur.com/DjFBHsG.png)

+# This bot is outdated and needs reweorking and updating.

 # KC Mod Bot
 The KC Moderation bot for the KC community Discord server!
-*The bot is slightly outdated and needs reweorking and improving.*

 A `config.json` file is required for the bot to run, and for it to use a database.